7 Reasons Lying At The Beginning Of A Relationship Is Not Okay

-Don’t give someone higher expectations of you if you can’t meet those expectations.
+What is the main point?
+Don’t beat yourself by giving others a reason to see you as a loser later.
 It’s one thing if they want to push you to become better.
 It’s another thing if they already believe you should be where you are not.
-The relationship could fail if you tell a lie about yourself and that would likely be because you can’t measure up to who they think you are.
+The relationship could fail if you tell a lie about yourself and that would likely be because you can’t measure up to who they thought you were.

 All lies inevitably come out

 Don’t get into the, “I’m special” trap.
 You are not.
 The Bible says that God will reveal all things.
 You may think it will be at another time, but don’t be too sure.
-I have seen so many lies come out that people were going to carry to their grace.
-You never know when that day will come.
+I have seen so many lies come out that people were going to carry to their graves.
+No one knows that day will come.

-Again, I know it depends on the size of the lie.
-I still believe you should be honest, because you don’t want to change your partner finding out the truth before you “get the chance to tell them.”
+Does the size of the lie matter?
+No!
+I believe you should be honest because you don’t want to take a chance on your partner finding out the truth before you “get the chance to tell them.”
 Don’t lose.
 Win!
 Even telling them sooner than later may spell victory for you!

 When they say, “I don’t know you.”

 Oh, how these words haunt me!
 When I hear that in couples counseling, I know that this spells disaster.
 It’s hard to help someone come back from that thought.
-It’s panic time for me because now I have to find a way to convince them otherwise.
+Ask me how I know!
+It’s panic time for me when I hear these words because my mission becomes trying to convince them otherwise.

-This comment means they don’t have a leg to stand on in the relationship.
-The commitment is not there.
+When a spouse uses the phrase above, they don’t have a leg to stand on in the relationship.
+The commitment is gone.
 They have both feet out the door and may be running for their lives.
 Dishonesty, especially at the beginning of relationships can make a person feel like they don’t know who they are talking to.
 They feel they were living a lie the whole time.
 Don’t let that be you.

 Selfishness and damage

 When you tell a lie at the beginning of a relationship, you ARE being selfish.
-You are choosing your happiness, safety, comfort, and more, over your partner.
-You aren’t thinking about their pain or other problems you might be causing.
+Happiness, safety, and comfort are your priority, not your partner.
+A spouse like this isn’t thinking about their husband or wife’s pain or other problems that might arise.

 The damage can be far-reaching.
-You can’t develop love, connection, or trust.
-They will feel something is off, but they will try to deny it in their heads.
-You have convinced them now to not pay attention to their own internal sense.
-They could even start questioning their reality.
-This is not what you want!
+Love, connection, or trust are incredibly hard to develop in this type of atmosphere.
+A spouse will feel that something is off.
+They will try to deny it in their heads.
+You may have convinced them at the moment not to pay attention to their own internal sense.
+However, when they start questioning their own reality, they will soon seek help that will lead them down a path to explore the inevitable truth.
+This is not ideal!

-When you start a relationship, you want to start it on the right foot.
-If you begin with lies or bad behavior, you are building on a weak foundation.
-It doesn’t mean that you can’t over time build a strong foundation, but that involves changing the behavior, being genuine, and honesty.
-These 7 reasons why lying at the beginning of the relationship are sometimes obvious, but we don’t always keep these truths in front of us to make the right decisions.
+When you start a relationship, start it on the right foot.
+Beginning with lies or bad behavior builds a weak foundation.
+It doesn’t mean that you can’t build a strong foundation over time, but this will involve changing behavior, being genuine, and having consistent honesty.
+The 7 reasons to not lie at the beginning of a relationship seem obvious, but why do so many people continue making the same mistakes?

 Don’t let your relationship begin on a crumbling foundation.
-Choose today to make it right and if it last, then you will know that you have true genuine love and connection.
+Choose today to make things right.
+If it lasts, then you will know that you have true genuine love and connection.